nazarski/kitty/README.md

 # 🧾🪙 Flutter Expense Management App

 A simple Flutter app to manage expenses.
-A pet project to improve skills and learn new features.
+A pet project to improve skills and learn new features.</br>
 I had several technical task:

 ## ⚡ UI: